supertokens/docs/emailpassword/docs/common-customizations/sessions/securing-component.md

 }
 ```

-Read more about `EmailPasswordAuth` and `requireAuth` in [its API reference](/docs/auth-react/docs/emailpassword/email-password-auth).
+Read more about `EmailPasswordAuth` in [its API reference](/docs/auth-react/docs/emailpassword/email-password-auth).